Variance-Aware Estimation of Kernel Mean Embedding: Variance-Aware Convergence Rates

-\begin{remark} The Bernstein approach, in contrast to bounded differences, has the additional advantage of yielding a maximal inequality, further opening the door for early stopping methods. \end{remark} We immediately observe that: \begin{enumerate}[$(O1)$] \item While the bound in \eqref{eq:tolstikhin-bound} depends solely on chosen quantities and is computable without any knowledge of $\bbP$, this is not the case for $\calB_{\delta}$ in Theorem~\ref{theorem:variance-aware-mmd-estimation}. \item Perhaps even more concerning, it is a priori unclear how $v$ depends on properties of $k$ and $\bbP$, thus making it difficult to convert assumptions on $\bbP$ into an upper bound for $v$. \end{enumerate} We defer $(O1)$ to Section~\ref{section:variance-empirical} and first address $(O2)$ by pointing out that when $\calX = \R^d$ and for numerous hyper-parametrized families of kernels, it is possible to promptly obtain upper bounds on $v$ that decouple the influence of the hyper-parameter and some measure of spread of the underlying distribution.
+We immediately observe that: \begin{enumerate}[$(O1)$] \item While the bound in \eqref{eq:tolstikhin-bound} depends solely on chosen quantities and is computable without any knowledge of $\bbP$, this is not the case for $\calB_{\delta}$ in Theorem~\ref{theorem:variance-aware-mmd-estimation}. \item Perhaps even more concerning, it is a priori unclear how $v$ depends on properties of $k$ and $\bbP$, thus making it difficult to convert assumptions on $\bbP$ into a bound for $v$. \end{enumerate} We defer $(O1)$ to Section~\ref{section:variance-empirical} and first address $(O2)$ by pointing out that when $\calX = \R^d$, and for numerous hyper-parametrized families of kernels, it is possible to promptly obtain upper bounds on $v$ that decouple the influence of the hyper-parameter and some measure of spread of the underlying distribution.